SoGVRShaderFunction¶

 uniform TYPE identifier; uniform TYPE identifier [size]; varying TYPE identifier; state TYPE identifier; state TYPE identifier = DEFAULTVALUE; include name;

-Entries in the parameter declaration field are separated by newline.
-The ; and = characters can be ommitted.
-TYPE can be any GLSL type, identifier can be any GLSL identifier (e.g. variable name).
-DEFAULTVALUE can be a GLSL statement to initialize a variable which matches the respective type and can be called in a struct constructor.
-For includes, name is a user defined identifier for the include.
-In every line, character after the expected number of words are ignored, which can e.g. be used for comments.
+Entries in the parameter declaration field are separated by newlines.
+The ; and = characters can be omitted.
+TYPE can be any GLSL type, while identifier can be any GLSL identifier (e.g., variable name).
+DEFAULTVALUE can be a GLSL statement to initialize a variable that matches the respective type and can be used in a struct constructor.
+For includes, name is a user-defined identifier for the include.
+In each line, characters after the expected number of words are ignored, which can be utilized for comments, for example.

-For includes, you can either use the GVR builtin includes (see Tips and Tricks), or define your own includes with the
+You can either use the built-in GVR includes (see Tips and Tricks) or define your own includes with the

 SoGVRShaderInclude